Metaswitch/clearwater-readthedocs/docs/Clearwater_stress_testing.md

 Log files in /var/log/clearwater-sip-stress
 ```

 The summary statistics at the end just come from SIPp, not the Clearwater deployment.
-If you want to monitor Sprout CPU during the stress run, you'll need to be running a separate monitoring tool such as Cacti (and we provide the start and end time of the stress run, to let you match up with these external graphs).
+If you want to see [our more detailed statistics](Clearwater_SNMP_Statistics.md), you'll need to be running a separate monitoring tool such as [Cacti](Cacti.md) (and we provide the start and end time of the stress run, to let you match up with these external graphs).

 ### Extra run_stress options